antoinechoffrut/UHCW/README.md

 - The Jupyter notebook `UHCW_EDA.ipynb` helps to understand the UHCW dataset.
 - The Jupyter notebook `UHCW_reconstruction.ipynb` reconstructs the booking history of the appointments from the dataset.
+- The file `UHCW.py` contains the custom functions used in the notebooks.